 One would also think that for a character where death is not really a potential outcome from their adventures would start to become really boring to watch from an audience’s standpoint.
 If there character is never in any real danger, how are we the viewers supposed to become invested in their story.
 This does seem to something that Chibnal gave thought to as the last moments of this week’s episode sees the Doctor arrested by intergalactic police-for-hire the Judoon and sentenced to “whole of life imprisonment” which can be a very long time if you can’t actually ever die.

 If the Doctor doesn’t have a specific end point to her regeneration cycle, how do we explain the Valeyard?
 For those who aren’t well-versed in the classic Who series, the Valeyard was a Time Lord prosecutor who presented the charges against the Sixth Doctor (Colin Baker) in the season-long “Trial Of A Time Lord” storyline.
 At the end of the story, it was revealed that the Valeyard was actually an distillation of the darker aspects of the Doctor, an incarnation that came into being somewhere between his twelfth and final incarnations.
 The Valeyard was brought up a few years ago by fans who expected a return of the villain as Matt Smith’s Doctor neared the end of his life.
-Then showrunner Steven Moffat seemed to have just ignored the Valeyard, much to the consternation of fans.
+Then-showrunner Steven Moffat seemed to have just ignored the Valeyard, much to the consternation of fans.
 But that does allow the Valeyard to exist in something of a technicality.
-While “between the Doctor’s twelfth and final incarnation” was interpreted as a very specific, finite point, it can now be read as a much broader undefined time, this establishing the danger of the Doctor becoming the Valeyard as an ever-present background threat.
+While “between the Doctor’s twelfth and final incarnation” was before interpreted as a very specific, finite point, it can now be read as a much broader undefined time, thus establishing the danger of the Doctor becoming the Valeyard as an ever-present background threat.

 Didn’t the Doctor once say he was half-human?
 In his only televised adventure, McGann’s Eighth Doctor confessed to his new friend Grace (Daphne Ashbrook) that he was “half-human on my mother’s side.”
 Certainly that should be a rather status quo-changing admission.
 But given that the franchise has pretty much forgotten this almost as soon as McGann’s Doctor had uttered it, it seems safe to ignore it.
 The Doctor is prone to saying some crazy things in the hours post-regeneration and that was where the Eighth Doctor was at when made it, so most likely he was just talking crazy.

 So what about River Song’s ability to regenerate?
 While not a Time Lord, the Doctor’s wife River Song was revealed to have the ability to regenerate like one.
-Turns out that when the DOctor’s companions Amy and Rory celebrated their wedding night in the TARDIS bedroom, they conceived the future River Song.
-And because she was conceived in the Space-Time Vortex that the TARDIS travels through, the energy their granted River the power of regeneration.
+Turns out that when the Doctor’s companions Amy and Rory celebrated their wedding night in their TARDIS bedroom, they conceived the future River Song.
+And because she was conceived in the Space-Time Vortex that the TARDIS travels through, the energy there granted River the power of regeneration.
 So how does that tie into what the Master revealed to the Doctor about her own part in how Time Lords got the power of regeneration?

 And what about Clara, the Impossible Girl?
 When facing off against the Great Intelligence, whom has infiltrated the Doctor’s timestream in order to reverse all of his victories across his many incarnations, the Doctor’s companion Clara jumped into his timestream to defeat the Intelligence.
 Doing so supposedly fractured her across the Doctor’s entire life span.
 But if that were so, why did she only go back as far as the First Doctor and not to any one of the incarnations we have only just learned about?